PPHelios/landinPage/README.md

 ##### js added functionalities:

-   - Creating an unordered list each containing the corresponding section attributrs.
+   - Creating an unordered list each containing the corresponding section attributrs using fragment.

    - Added active state to the section when reaching half the viewport and remove it after its bottom passes it (not just when the section top is in viewport).

    - Preventing the default action for clicking the anchor links and adding a smooth scroll method.

+   - Measured the page loading speed using performance.now() .

 ### Resources :